Things you should consider before your expat adventure

 What are the must-see places or activities you want to try?
 Be clear about anything you really want to see or do.
 It is very easy to get caught up with new friends, romances, or fellow travelers and end up not seeing or experiencing activities or sites that were really important to you.

 Who are you?
 If you were really honest with yourself are you a people person or just a certain kind of people person?
-Traveling involves meeting all kinds of people with all kinds of cultural values, manners, or lack of manners and ways of expressing themselves.
+Traveling involves meeting all types of people with all sorts of cultural values, manners, or lack of manners and ways of expressing themselves.

 If you are easily offended or find people exhausting (I can put my hand up for this at times) you may have some trouble fitting in and making connections.
 However, this is not a bad thing, just know your social style and try to gravitate toward like-minded people.

 Not everyone wants to be front and center at every party.
-I met many people who had serious reading, spiritual, self-reflection, or outdoor sports goals.
+I met many people with serious reading, spiritual, self-reflection, or outdoor sports goals.

 How will you handle adversity?
 Our minds are wild with the experiences we will have, the laughs, the food, the photos, and the memories we will cherish forever.